Skip to content

 How Do EV Batteries Work?

-An electric vehicle battery pack is made up of thousands of individual cells.
-These cells are grouped into modules, and the modules are assembled into the full battery pack that sits underneath your car’s floor.
+Your EV battery pack is built from thousands of individual cells, grouped into modules, which are assembled into the full pack that sits beneath your car’s floor.

-Each cell works through a basic electrochemical reaction.
-When you charge your EV, lithium ions move from the cathode to the anode and get stored there.
-When you drive, those ions flow back, and that movement generates the electrical current that powers your motor.
+Each cell runs on a simple electrochemical reaction.
+When you charge, lithium ions move from the cathode to the anode and get stored there.
+When you drive, those ions flow back — and that movement generates the electrical current that powers your motor.

 Four main components make this work: